 Volunteering in the Regional Park is a great way to get involved with your local environment and support the work we do protecting biodiversity and our built heritage.
 We support volunteering in four roles in the Regional Park:

-We are a Saturday morning conservation group which meets on a fortnightly basis to carry out a wide range of practical projects throughout the Lagan Valley Regional Park.
+We are a Conservation group which meets on a weekly basis to carry out a wide range of practical projects throughout the Lagan Valley Regional Park.
 These projects include:

 Do you need any experience?